healeycodes/roll-your-own-analytics/README.md

 </script>
 ```

-This downloads `track.js` asynchronously, and reports visitor data back to the analytics server.
+This serves `track.js` asynchronously, and reports visitor data back to the analytics server.

 <br>